-The 36,000 square foot Breen Student Union is a striking campus landmark that houses the GeDunk Commons, the Office of Student Life and Learning, the College Bookstore, Great Room, commuter lounge, campus communication center, and various student meeting places.
+The 36,000 square foot Breen Student Union is a striking campus landmark that houses the the GeDunk Commons, the Office of Student Life & Learning, the College Bookstore, Great Room, the Student Government Association office, Rathburn Student Lounge, Commuter Student Lockers, Campus Mail Room, PNC ATM, and various student meeting places.

 Breen Student Union is named in honor of Ed ’78 and Lynn '78 (Branstner) Breen who were both actively involved in campus life as students.